 Previously, Svendsen served as an instructor at Texas Tech University where he conducted the Matador Singers men’s chorus and University Singers and taught courses in vocal pedagogy and choral methods.
 For six years he taught vocal music at Fort Dodge Senior High School in Fort Dodge, Iowa, conducting men’s and mixed choruses and teaching secondary general music, voice, and musical theatre.

 Mr. Svendsen currently serves as Collegiate Advisor on the board of the Nevada Music Educators Association and as the Nevada representative to the Keep Singing Project leadership team, an organization dedicated to encouraging graduating high school seniors to participate in choral ensembles at the college and community level.
-He serves on the steering committee for the Western ACDA conference and as the College R&R Chair for Nevada ACDA.
+He serves on the steering committee for the Western Region ACDA conference and as the Collegiate R&R Chair for Nevada ACDA.
 Svendsen was recently named Artistic Director of the Las Vegas Baroque Festival.

-Svendsen holds a Doctor of Music in Choral Conducting from Texas Tech University, a Master’s degree from the University of Illinois at Urbana-Champaign, and Bachelor’s degrees from Luther College in Decorah, Iowa.
+Svendsen holds a Doctor of Music in Choral Conducting from Texas Tech University, a master’s degree from the University of Illinois at Urbana-Champaign, and bachelor’s degrees from Luther College in Decorah, Iowa.
 His conducting teachers include Richard Bjella, Chester Alwes, Craig Arnold, Timothy Peter, and David Weiller.Follow @josephsvendsen